 An Arizona notary must meet several basic requirements which are listed in Arizona Revised Statute (A.R.S.) § 41-312(E).
 These requirements will be reviewed and verified in the application process.
 Our office cannot commission someone who does not meet these standards.

-Document to File: Notary Public Application (PDF) and completed notary bond
+Document to File: Notary Public Application and completed notary bond

 Filing Fee: Standard application $43.
-You may expedite your application if you include an additional $25 fee.
-Checks and money orders can be made out to the “Arizona Secretary of State.”
+Checks and money orders can be made out to the "Arizona Secretary of State."
 Please do not send cash by mail.
-We recommend paying with cash for in-person filings only.

 Commission Length: 4 years